There are many new people tuning in every day who don't know that.

 That is an interesting question.

-On television every day, this thing hits goes into hibernation.
+On television, every day this thing hits, goes into hibernation.

 It is, you know, 9-11 happening.

-Remember the Democrats running around, ah, just a shame this didn't happen.
+Ah, just a shame this didn't happen.

 Bill Clinton was present.

-They were a little jealous it happened with um with Bush.
+They were a little jealous.

-So I guess was it Malia, little girl, the daughter, is that her name?
+So I guess, was it Malia, little girl, the daughter, is that her name?

 Is it Malia?